cardano-foundation/cf-lob-platform/README.md

 - **Blockchain Common:** Contains shared utilities and configurations for blockchain interactions.
 This module provides common interfaces and services that facilitate communication with the Cardano blockchain, ensuring consistency across different components.
 - **Blockchain Publisher:** Responsible for publishing financial transactions and reports to the blockchain.
 It ensures that all relevant data is accurately and securely recorded on the decentralized ledger.
 - **Blockchain Reader:** Handles the retrieval and reading of data from the blockchain.
 This module allows other components to access and verify financial records stored on the blockchain, supporting transparency and auditability.
-- **Netsuite Altavia ERP Adapter:** An adapter designed to integrate the LOB platform with NetSuite Altavia ERP systems.
+- **Netsuite Altavia ERP Adapter:** An adapter designed to integrate the Reeve platform with NetSuite Altavia ERP systems.
 It facilitates seamless data exchange between the ERP and the blockchain, ensuring synchronization of financial information.
 - **Organisation:** Manages organizational data and structures within the platform.
 This module handles information related to different entities, departments, and roles, ensuring proper access control and data management.
 - **Support:** Provides support utilities and services for the platform.
 This includes logging, error handling, and other auxiliary functions that enhance the platform's robustness and maintainability.
 - **_backend-services/cf-lob-ledger-follower-app:** A backend service responsible for monitoring the blockchain ledger.
 It tracks new transactions and updates, ensuring that the platform remains synchronized with the latest state of the blockchain.